VS Code vs JetBrains vs Cursor: Which Is the Best IDE in 2026?

 Neovim is a fork of Vim started in 2014 with modern features: a built-in plugin manager, Lua configuration (much easier than VimScript), language server protocol (LSP) for IDE-like features, and an active developer community.
 Neovim has over 88,000 GitHub stars and is the preferred choice for developers who want Vim's power with modern tooling.

-Cursor — the AI-first code editor that popularised vibe coding
+Cursor: the AI-first code editor that popularised vibe coding · Photo: Pexels

 Cursor is a code editor built on top of VS Code but redesigned from the ground up to use AI as the primary way you interact with your code.
 It was founded in 2022 by a team of MIT graduates and raised $900 million in funding in 2025 - a sign of just how seriously the industry takes AI-powered development.

 Instead of writing code line by line, you tell Cursor what you want in plain English.
 You can say "add a login button that sends a POST request to /api/auth" and it will write the entire function.
-You can highlight broken code and say "fix this" and it will explain what is wrong and rewrite it correctly.
+This is the foundation of vibe coding - a new development approach where AI handles the syntax while you handle the thinking.
+You can also read our guide to Claude Console to understand how Claude's API powers tools like Cursor under the hood.

 Cursor's most powerful features